Steeleye Span: Early years

 Steeleye Span began in late 1969, when London-born bass player Ashley Hutchings left Fairport Convention, the band he had co-founded in 1967.
 Fairport had been involved in a road accident in 1969 in which the drummer, Martin Lamble, and guitarist Richard Thompson's girlfriend, Jeannie Franklyn, were killed and other band members injured.
 The survivors convalesced in a rented house near Winchester in Hampshire and worked on the album Liege & Lief.
-Despite the success of the album, Ashley Hutchings and the band's vocalist Sandy Denny left Fairport Convention.
+Despite the success of that album, Hutchings and the band's vocalist Sandy Denny left Fairport Convention.

 In part, Hutchings departed because he wanted to pursue a different, more traditional, direction than the other members of Fairport did at that time.
-Fairport's co-founder, guitarist Simon Nicol, stated "Whatever the upfront reasons about musical differences and wanting to concentrate on traditional material, I think the accident was the underlying reason why Ashley felt he couldn't continue with us."
+Fairport's co-founder, guitarist Simon Nicol, stated: "Whatever the upfront reasons about musical differences and wanting to concentrate on traditional material, I think the accident was the underlying reason why Ashley felt he couldn't continue with us."

-Hutchings's new band was formed after he met established duo Tim Hart and Maddy Prior on the London folk club scene, and the initial line-up was completed by husband and wife team Terry Woods (formerly of Sweeney's Men, later of The Pogues) and Gay Woods.
+Hutchings's new band was formed after he met established duo Tim Hart and Maddy Prior on the London folk club scene, and the initial line-up was completed by husband-and-wife team Terry Woods (formerly of Sweeney's Men, later of The Pogues) and Gay Woods.
 The name Steeleye Span comes from a character in the traditional song "Horkstow Grange" (which they did not actually record until they released an album by that name in 1998).
 The song gives an account of a fight between John "Steeleye" Span and John Bowlin, neither of whom is proven to have been a real person.
 Martin Carthy gave Hart the idea to name the band after the song character.
-When the band discussed names, they decided to choose among the three suggestions "Middlemarch Wait", "Iyubidin's Wait", and "Steeleye Span".
+When the band discussed names, they decided to choose among three suggestions: "Middlemarch Wait", "Iyubidin's Wait", and "Steeleye Span".
 Although there were only five members in the band, six ballots appeared and "Steeleye Span" won.
 Only in 1978 did Hart confess that he had voted twice.
 The liner notes for their first album include thanks to Carthy for the name suggestion.